Greek Orthodox Cathedral of St Luke, Glasgow

 St. Luke's Greek Orthodox Cathedral is a cathedral of the Greek Orthodox Church in the Dowanhill district of Glasgow, Scotland.

 History

 Belhaven U.P.
 Church

 The church was designed by James Sellars and built in 1877 as the Belhaven Church for the United Presbyterian Church of Scotland.
 The church was built in Norman Gothic style, inspired by Dunblane Cathedral.
 The congregation became part of the Church of Scotland in 1929 and continued to meet there until 1960.

 A prominent feature of the church is the collection of stained glass windows designed by Stephen Adam which depict scenes from the Old and New Testament.

 Orthodoxy

-Following the amalgamation of Behaven Church with a neighbouring congregation, the Belhaven Church building was no longer needed by the Church of Scotland.
+Following the amalgamation of Belhaven Church with a neighbouring congregation, the Belhaven Church building was no longer needed by the Church of Scotland.
 It was converted to a Greek Orthodox Church; the work was paid for by Sir Reo Stakis.
 Stakis had also paid for the first (much smaller) Greek Orthodox church in the city, in 1953.